Falcon Heavy: Conception and funding

-Musk mentioned Falcon Heavy in a September 2005 news update, referring to a customer request from 18 months prior.
-Various solutions using the planned Falcon 5 (which was never flown) had been explored, but the only cost-effective, reliable iteration was one that used a 9-engine first stage — the Falcon 9.
-The Falcon Heavy was developed with private capital with Musk stating that the cost was more than US$500 million.
+Musk first mentioned Falcon Heavy in a September 2005 news update, referring to a customer request from 18 months prior.
+Various solutions using the planned Falcon 5 (which was never flown) had been explored, but the only cost-effective, reliable iteration was one that used a 9-engine first stage—the Falcon 9.
+The Falcon Heavy was developed using private capital with Musk stating that the cost was more than US$500 million.
 No government financing was provided for its development.

 Design and development

 The Falcon Heavy design is based on Falcon 9's fuselage and engines.
 By 2008, SpaceX had been aiming for the first launch of Falcon 9 in 2009, while "Falcon 9 Heavy would be in a couple of years".
 Speaking at the 2008 Mars Society Conference, Musk also indicated that he expected a hydrogen-fueled upper stage would follow two to three years later (which would have been around 2013).

 By April 2011, the capabilities and performance of the Falcon 9 vehicle were better understood, SpaceX having completed two successful demonstration missions to low Earth orbit (LEO), one of which included reignition of the second-stage engine.
-At a press conference at the National Press Club in Washington, D.C. on 5 April 2011, Musk stated that Falcon Heavy would "carry more payload to orbit or escape velocity than any vehicle in history, apart from the Saturn V Moon rocket ... and Soviet Energia rocket".
+At a press conference at the National Press Club in Washington, D.C., on April 5, 2011, Musk stated that Falcon Heavy would "carry more payload to orbit or escape velocity than any vehicle in history, apart from the Saturn V Moon rocket ... and Soviet Energia rocket".
 In the same year, with the expected increase in demand for both variants, SpaceX announced plans to expand manufacturing capacity "as we build towards the capability of producing a Falcon 9 first stage or Falcon Heavy side booster every week and an upper stage every two weeks".

 In 2015, SpaceX announced a number of changes to the Falcon Heavy rocket, worked in parallel to the upgrade of the Falcon 9 v1.1 launch vehicle.
 In December 2016, SpaceX released a photo showing the Falcon Heavy interstage at the company headquarters in Hawthorne, California.

 Testing

 By May 2013, a new, partly underground test stand was being built at the SpaceX Rocket Development and Test Facility in McGregor, Texas, specifically to test the triple cores and twenty-seven rocket engines of the Falcon Heavy.
 By May 2017, SpaceX conducted the first static fire test of flight-design Falcon Heavy center core at the McGregor facility.

 In July 2017, Musk discussed publicly the challenges of testing a complex launch vehicle like the three-core Falcon Heavy, indicating that a large extent of the new design "is really impossible to test on the ground" and could not be effectively tested independent of actual flight tests.

 By September 2017, all three first stage cores had completed their static fire tests on the ground test stand.
-The first Falcon Heavy static fire test was conducted on 24 January 2018.
+The first Falcon Heavy static fire test was conducted on January 24, 2018.